HGuzman-Soto/fbook_CWI/README.md

 ## Instructions for Camb_model

-### 1. (WIP) (optional for testing data) Run get_testing_data.py to copy data.csv folder to camb directory

-For now, you need to manually drag a data\_{number}.csv folder to the camb directory

-### 2. Run feature_extracton.py on the test set with the following argument:
+### 1. Run feature_extracton.py on the test set with the following argument:

+python3 feature_extraction.py -t {name of data file}

-example: python3 feature_extraction.py -t data_1
+ex: python3 feature_extraction.py -t data_1

 ### 3. Run model.py with the following arguements: